hfwang/fluent-plugin-google-cloud-storage/README.md

     <match access.**>
       type google_cloud_storage
       # ...
-      path log/access/%Y%m%d/${uuid:random}.log
+      path log/access/%Y%m%d/${uuid:random}.${chunk_id}.log
     </match>

-With configurations above, you can handle all of files of '/log/access/20120820/*' as specified timeslice access logs.
+With the configurations above, you can handle all of files of '/log/access/20120820/*' as specified timeslice access logs.

 ## TODO